City of Liverpool College

-The City of Liverpool College is one of three colleges of further education in Liverpool, Merseyside.
-It was established in 1992 by the amalgamation of all four further education colleges within Liverpool.
+The City of Liverpool College is a further education and higher education college in Liverpool, England.

-The college is located over several sites across the city centre.
+The college is located over several sites across the Knowledge Quarter – a district in the Liverpool city centre.
 Community-based provision has been disestablished in response to reduction in funding provision by central government.
 ESOL (English for Speakers of Other Languages) courses are likely to be the sole community-based provision.

+History

+It was created in 1992, as City of Liverpool Community College, from the merger of four further education (FE) colleges in Liverpool, including Millbank College of Commerce.

-The college left LEA control and was incorporated in 1993 and is overseen by the Corporation Board.
-The college's first principal was Wally Brown CBE.
+The college left LEA control in 1993, when it was incorporated as Liverpool Community College, under Companies House legislation.
+The college's first principal was Wally Brown.
+The college changed its name to The City of Liverpool College in 2013.

+Organisation and administration

 The board is made up of representatives from local businesses and communities.
-The college receives its funding from the government via the Skills Funding Agency (SFA).
+Funding for The City of Liverpool College is provided through the Education and Skills Funding Agency, and includes a "Local Offer" as required by the Liverpool City Region Combined Authority, as Local Authority under the Children and Families Act.

 College Campus

 There are four main college centres, all of which are within the City Centre area.

 The Arts Centre

-The Arts Centre is a provider of arts teaching and learning on Merseyside.
-Specialist arts and technical facilities, recording studios, dance and drama facilities can be chosen – as well as photography, fashion and multimedia studios.
-Many students study here, usually more than 2,000.
+The Arts Centre is the provider of arts teaching within the City of Liverpool College corporation.
+The college runs both college and university level courses from the college.

 Creative Apprenticeships are run at this centre along with courses in: